byui-cse/cse450-course/source/module-06/discussion.md

 1. VGG-16 would be a good architecture to use on this data.
 2. ResNet would be a good architecture to use on this data.
 3. Inception would be a good architecture to use on this data.
-4. We'll need to build a custom architecture for best results.
+4. For best results, we should design a custom architecture.

 #### Preprocessing